 Prioritize Self-Care Over Perfection

-During the time when I was caring for several elders, I set a poor example of self-care for other caregivers.
+During the time when I was caring for several elders, I set a poor example of self-care for other family caregivers.
 While my parents were living in a nursing home, I would visit them every day on my way to work and once more in the evenings on my drive home.
-I’d make longer visits on weekends, as well.
+I’d make longer visits on weekends as well.

 Several times the head nurse at the home told me I needed to take a day off, but I just couldn’t do it.
 I’d make all kinds of excuses, but mainly I just said, “They need me.”
 This was a facility that I’d visited nearly every day for over 15 years.
 The staff was excellent, they had my contact information memorized, they loved my parents and they treated them with great kindness.
 So why couldn’t I bring myself to take a day off now and then?
 It wasn’t because I didn’t trust the facility or their employees.
 I see now that my own attitude was what prevented me from taking better care of myself.